Choosing Dr. Neavin as your Breast Augmentation Surgeon

-The implant can be placed above or below the pectoral muscle, in a standard or dual plane approach.
-Dr. Neavin’s incision approach to insert your implants will vary and might be located underneath the breast, in the armpit or around the areola.
+The breast implant can be placed above or below the pectoral muscle, in a standard or dual plane approach.
+Dr. Neavin’s incision approach to insert your breast implants will vary and might be located underneath the breast, in the armpit or around the areola of the breast.
 While incisions can be placed through the belly button, termed a TUBA (transumbilical augmentation), this approach is reserved for saline implants only.
 Depending on the candidate, many breast augmentation patients find themselves stuck on deciding the right shape and texture.

 The TUBA technique is therefore performed blindly.
 There is little reference to how the implant travels under the skin.
 But, because the scar is hidden along the abdomen, the approach is desirable to some patients.
 With a blind insertion, however, the pocket for the implant can be imprecise.
 This may increase the chances of implant malposition.